Director of Energy and Water Programs | 541-463-6160

 Erik grew up on farms in Lane and Clatsop counties, and always marveled at the self sufficient lifestyles of his Scandinavian grandparents.
 A degree in Geography from the University of Oregon led to a career in Aerial Photography, and an interest in Renewable Energy led him to NWEEI.
 Erik enrolled in 2003, began working for NWEEI in 2004, and the rest is history.

-Erik facilitates the Building Operator Certification Program, administers the Oregon Renewable Energy Apprenticeships, and travels widely to promote the Energy Programs.
+Erik facilitates the Building Operator Certification Program, sits on the Joint Apprenticeship Training Committee (JATC) for the Oregon Renewable Energy Apprenticeship program, and travels widely to promote the Energy Programs.
 Erik enjoys Habitat and Stream-bed Restoration projects and can be seen puttering about the West in his bright blue bio-diesel powered Chevy LUV.
 Give a friendly honk, and he'll pull over to let you pass!

 Project Specialist | 541-463-6163